nice-digital/MAS/README.md

 > Note: to edit the diagram, copy the source into http://asciiflow.com/ or similar.

-## What you will need
+## Requirements

 - Docker
-- AWS SDK
+- AWS CLI
 - SAM CLI
-- Global tools?
+- Amazon.lambda.tools
+  - Install this with the following command:
+  - `dotnet tool install --global Amazon.Lambda.Tools --version 3.3.1`
+  - > Note: If you encounter an error try disabling all non-standard nuget sources

 ### IDE